- HMO Definition

 The Housing Act 2004 has introduced a new definition of a 'house in multiple occupation (HMO)'.
 The interpretation is complex but can briefly be summed up as a building or part of a building consisting of one or more units of living accommodation, or a self-contained flat; occupied by persons who do not form a single household and where there is some sharing of the basic amenities (washing facilities, toilets, kitchens).
-The main effect of this is to include shared student housing within this definition.

 The Government intended that only high risk HMO's be subject to licensing.
 They are identified as those properties which comprise three storeys or more, and house five or more persons who form two or more households.
 A household can be a single person.
 Regulations to control the management of HMO's have also been introduced and they apply to all categories of HMO.

 A guide to the Licensing of HMO's (pdf 1.3mb)

 Will Tacit Consent Apply?

 No. It is in the public interest that the authority must process your application before it can be granted.
 If you have not heard from the local authority within a reasonable period, please contact it using the contact details below.

 If you are a landlord or tenant and would like more information about HMO licensing please contact the HMO team by emailing: firstname.lastname@example.org or by phone on 0191 211 6102.

 Phone: 0191 2787878